 Read more about how we help you to develop your skills as a researcher at City.

 The Centre for Food Policy currently has around 17 full- and part-time research students.
-It forms part of the Department of Sociology, which also has a vibrant research culture and a growing group of scholars.
+It forms part of the Department of Health Services Research and Management, which also has a vibrant research culture and a growing group of scholars.
 We are committed to building an excellent reputation in their discipline-related fields.

 We provide students with a range of academic and training support as well as regular research seminars and symposia.
 This will facilitate your research and develop your careers and our research environment.